 Fill a large clear jar with jelly beans, buttons, or other small colorful objects.
 Players write their guess as to how many objects are in the jar on a slip of paper.
 At the end of the carnival or at a set time, announce the winner and award a large prize.

 Haunted houses are a fun addition to a Halloween carnival.
-We have some Halloween decor to make your haunted house either very scary or just a little spooky.
+We have a whole page of Haunted House Ideas.

 This is "official" carnival name for the game where you try to ring the bell by striking a platform with a mallet.
 I've never tried to build one of these, but they are widely available as rentals.
 Ask the rental company if they have have versions available for children.

 World's Strongest Human: Use a circus-strongman theme.